KevinRyan101/Cocktail-Recommender/README.md

 ---

 ## 💡 Example Uses
-**Home Bartender’s Tool –** Know exactly what you can make with your current bar.
+**Home Bartender’s Tool –** Know exactly what you can make with your current inventory of bottles.

 **Party Planning Tool –** Find drinks that match the theme or desired flavors of your party.